dubisi/mastermind/mastermind_iteration_3/README.md

-# Problems - Hangman Loops
+# Problems - Hangman Loops Iteration 3

-* Modify `hangman.py` to solve the problem as stated in [_TODO_ ref to content's problem description].
-* Use the `short_words.txt` file for the list of words to select from.
-* You can run the program using the instructions in *To Run* below.
-* You can test technical correctness by running the unit tests as in the section *To Test* below.
+* Improving the use of functions and return values, as well as applying testing techniques.

 ### To Run